SpongePowered/SpongeDocs/source/plugin/data/custom/index.rst

 There are two main areas of custom data:

 - DataHolders, which store data such as items and entities
-- :doc:`DataManipulators <datamanipulators>`, which are attached to a ``DataHolder`` and can contain any number of serializable objects.
-Manipulators will stay attached to their owner, even across reboots
+- :doc:`DataSerializer <customdata>`, which are attached to a ``DataHolder`` and can contain any number of serializable objects.
+These objects will stay attached to their owner, even across reboots

 We will provide and explain snippets of code throughout the tutorials, however we also provide a `full implementation`_ for those that prefer to look through an example implementation.